Tel Viehmann Cunningfolk, LM, CPM, IBCLC

 Even so, I still didn’t know that homebirth was an option until my senior year in college.
 I had been searching for a way to make a career out of reproductive health when I came upon an advertisement for a midwifery school.
 Shortly after, I took a labor doula course through CAPPA with the pressing, nagging thought that being a doula sounded nice, but at the end of the day I really wanted to be a midwife.
 Then my cousin’s wife had a baby boy and invited me to be their doula.
 It was my first birth.
 I was smitten, and when I walked out of the hospital that day I knew for certain that I was meant to be a midwife.

 Since 2013, I have been practicing as a Licensed Midwife and Certified Professional Midwife located in California.
 I became an IBCLC (International Board Certified Lactation Consultant) in 2023.
-I am also an Abdominal Therapy Practitioner, trained in the Arvigo Techniques of Maya Abdominal Therapy®.
 I graduated from Birthwise Midwifery School in Bridgton, Maine, and prior to midwifery school I earned my BA from Mount Holyoke College.
 As a midwifery student, I trained in intensive apprenticeships with seven midwives all around the country in Topsham, ME; Austin, TX; Mesa, AZ; and finally in Los Angeles, CA. It is a very unique aspect of my training that I was able to work with so many midwives, learning from their wisdom and practice styles and incorporating the very best of it all into who I am as a midwife and how I practice.

 I love serving families as they grow and expand during the childbearing year.
 The processes of giving birth and becoming a parent (whether for the first or seventh time) is beautiful, intensely powerful, messy, and transformative.
 I see myself as a facilitator, helping you give birth to yourself throughout the entire experience of pregnancy, labor, birth, and postpartum.